bugzmanov/nes_ebook/src/chapter_6_1.md

 Note: it **doesn't** follow *little-endian* notation.

-2) Then CPU can request load from PPU Data register (0x2007)
+2) Then, the CPU can request data load from PPU Data register (0x2007)
 ```bash
 LDA $2007
 ```

->Because CHR ROM and RAM are considered external devices to PPU, PPU can't get the value right away.
-PPU would require copying that value to the internal buffer before it can return it to the CPU.<br/>
+> Because CHR ROM and RAM are considered external devices to PPU, PPU can't return the value right away.
+PPU has to fetch the data and keep it in internal buffer.<br/>
->So the first read from 0x2007 would return the content of this internal buffer filled during the previous load operation.
+> The first read from 0x2007 would return the content of this internal buffer filled during the previous load operation.
 From the CPU perspective, this is a dummy read.

-3) CPU has to read from 0x2007 one more time to finally get the value from PPU internal buffer.
+3) CPU has to read from 0x2007 one more time to finally get the value from the PPUs internal buffer.

 ```bash
 LDA $2007